 Agents will have many, many clients – many having over 1,000 children in the bigger Los Angeles agencies.
 There is a system to the way they populate their agency which varies between agencies.
 For example a smaller agency might want to have 5 kids from each age range male and female, each with different hair color, etc. If they lose a client they will be focusing on filling that hole in their roster.
 This is important to understand when you start looking for an agent.
 Your child may be super great at everything, but if an agent’s roster is already full, they may pass on representing them.
 An agent isn’t bound to not represent direct competitors, many will choose not to – but often that is something that a parent will factor in to their decision of which agent they want to work with.

 In many states, agencies must be licensed and bonded, similar to a temp employment agency.
-For a list of the requirements in your state, click here: ATA Licensing Requirements
+For a list of the requirements in your state, click here: ATA Licensing Requirements In Canada, resources can be found at Talent Agents & Managers Association of Canada (TAMAC).

 In California, talent agencies are licensed and heavily regulated.
 The state limits their commissions and they are not allowed to do certain things like advertise, accept up front fees, or charge for other services such as photos.
 Here is a document from the State of California listing all the laws relating to talent agencies.
-If you would like to check if your agent has a license in California, click here: California Talent Agent Database
+If you would like to check if your agent has a license in California, click here: California Talent Agent Database.

 A really important caveat about children’s agents within an agency: In most cases, the owner of the AGENCY is the one who holds the license, who has been bonded, fingerprinted, etc. Kids’ agents are usually just employees of the larger agency (and often on the lower end of the agent food chain).
 There are no requirements for an individual agent—no college degree, no background check.
 Your contract is with the AGENCY, not the individual agent, so if they leave, you usually must stay with the agency.
 The AGENCY gets your commission, not the individual agent—they are usually paid a salary and maybe a small percentage on top of that.
 Why is this important?
 Because you should know that kids’ agents are not “gods” who graduated from a prestigious “agent school”.
 They are not the high powered agents you see portrayed on TV.
 They are normal human beings, some qualified, some not.
 Some getting paid well, some not.
 The range is huge, so you need to do your homework.